-This article explains how pension input periods operated prior to the 8 July 2015 Budget announcements.
-Since then pension input periods are aligned with tax years for all registered pension schemes.
+This article explains how pension input periods operated before the 8 July 2015 Budget announcements.
+Since then pension input periods have been aligned with tax years for all registered pension schemes.
 For more information on the changes see our articles

 A pension input period is the period of time used to measure contributions paid/benefits accrued for testing against the annual allowance.

-Before 8 July 2015 the pension input period didn't need to be the same as a tax year (i.e. from 6 April to 5 April) and it was possible to change the dates.
+Before 8 July 2015 the pension input period didn't need to be the same as a tax year (from 6 April to 5 April) and it was possible to change the dates.

 The pension input amount for a defined contribution plan is the amount of contributions made during the pension input period.